-The statistically accurate results from the 2016 Citizens' Survey provide excellent feedback related to the services the municipality provides.
+The statistically accurate results from the 2017 Citizens' Survey are now available.
 The findings help Council and staff in setting strategic priorities and the annual budget.

-A summary of the 2016 Citizens' Survey results provided to Council show the most significant findings for Council's information.
+A summary of the 2017 Citizens' Survey results were provided to Council to show the most significant findings for Council's information.

 About the Survey